-Here is a great example of the sport of Olympic weightlifting; first you will see the snatch, which is the first event, and then the clean and jerk.
+Here is an excellent example of the sport of Olympic weightlifting; first you will see the snatch, which is the first event, and then the clean and jerk.

 He achieved a personal record one hand snatch of 101 kg / 220 pounds in 2017 (still less than Goerner’s):

 Two Finger Deadlift

-No wonder his nickname was Goerner the Mighty.
+No wonder his nickname was Goerner the Mighty!

 In 1951, Edgar Mueller wrote a book about Hermann’s life under the title of Goerner, The Mighty.

-The most important strength training tips are:
+The most essential Hermann Goerner deadlift training tips are:

-- He did not lift to show off, despite being one of the strongest men who ever walked the planet.
+- He did not lift to show off, despite being one of the world’s strongest men who ever walked the planet.

 - This is a critical lesson for anyone in the gym.